nodeca/multimath/README.md

   name:     String,    // default wasm module & function name to expose
   fn:       Function,  // JS implementation
   wasm_fn:  Function,  // WebAssembly glue
-  wasm_src: String     // Base64 encodes WebAssembly module
+  wasm_src: String     // Base64 encoded WebAssembly module
 }
 ```

-See example implementations in `lib/` folder.
+See example implementation in `lib/` folder.

 ### .init() -> Promise

 Optional.
 Compile all wasm modules in async way.
-May be useful if your wasm
+May be useful in this cases:

-modules are big and you should not freeze interface on first call.
+1. If you have wasm module > 4K AND run multimath in the main thread (not in
+   webworker).
+Some browsers prohibit sync wasm creation in this case.
+2. If you have a lot of small modules and wish to init everything before run
+   in the main thread, withoutinterface freeze.

+Probably, you will never need to use this method.
+Note, 3K was file is
+initialized in ~ 3ms.

 ### .<your_method>